-The twenty-first century, with it’s manic economic highs and vicious lows, has been rough on the U.S. As of 2015, unemployment is actually somewhat high even though it looks low, huge corporations are hoarding money rather than raising wages, and banking scandals have made headlines.
+The twenty-first century, with it’s manic economic highs and vicious lows, has been rough on the U.S. As of 2015, unemployment was actually somewhat high even though it looks low, huge corporations were hoarding money rather than raising wages, and banking scandals made headlines.
 From currency-rigging lawsuits against international players, to JP Morgan Chase’s illegal trading admission, to the Wells Fargo discriminatory settlement, businesses and families alike have their reasons to not trust the banking system.

 It makes you wonder if it’s the companies or the employees we shouldn’t trust?
 While we may never know where the illegal doings occurred first, what we do know is that there appears to be a strong correlation between certain high-level bank employees and dishonest behavior.

 According to a new study published by the University of Zurich, the banking culture actually favors and may even cultivate unethical behavior.
 In a study including over 200 bank employees, participants who were reminded of their occupational role consistently chose to line their own pockets rather than behaving ethically, while those who were not reminded of this role tended to perform more ethically.
 The study then extended to include employees from other industries, who all behaved significantly more ethically regardless of the reminder (or lack there of) of their occupational roles.

 This study shows that the banking culture itself is full of corruption, and the industry must look to its fundamental core to regain the trust of the American people.
 Not only should those in the financial industry examine the ethics of employees currently in place, but they should also take a look at what it is that draws dishonest people to the industry (or perhaps turns honest people into dishonest ones once they are there).
 From training practices to continuing education to stakeholder-to-board interaction, there is lots of room to introduce the checks and balances necessary to self-audit.